dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #  <chr>       <chr>        <dbl> <dbl> <dbl>
 #1 Foster      Scott            1    NA     1
 ```
 R's `kmeans()` returns an error because of an `NA`.
 Who is this `NA`?
 Scott Foster.
 Chicago accountant, Scott Foster, may be the most famous modern NHL goalie to play 1 game.
-Classy hockeyabstract added him, [looks like his height is 6'0''](https://en.wikipedia.org/wiki/Scott_Foster_(ice_hockey)) so we'll add it.
+Classy that hockeyabstract added him.
+[Looks like his height is 6'0''](https://en.wikipedia.org/wiki/Scott_Foster_(ice_hockey)) so we'll add it.

 ```r
 goalies[is.na(goalies$Ht), 'Ht'] <- 6 * 12